vidhyadevkar/vidhyadevkar/README.md

 # Vidhya Devkar - Associate Data Scientist

 Welcome to my GitHub profile!
-I'm a Data Scientist with 3+ years of experience in the IT sector, including 2 years specializing in Data Science and 1 years in Web Development.
+I'm a Data Engineer with 5+ years of experience in the IT sector, including 2 years specializing in Data Science and 1 years in Web Development.
-Data Scientist with 2 years of experience in predictive modeling, data processing, data mining algorithms, computer vision, natural language processing, and hands-on experience with machine learning, deep learning, and transfer learning models.
+Data Engineer with 3 years of experience in predictive modeling, data processing, data mining algorithms, computer vision, natural language processing, and hands-on experience with machine learning, deep learning, and transfer learning models.
 Here, you’ll find a collection of my projects and contributions.

 ## Table of Contents